-As much as I love their holiday banners and garlands, I would rather save my money for big ticket Pottery Barn items such as furniture.
-I really feel this way when I read the description of a banner and realize it is made of cardstock and cotton twine.
-Neither of these supplies cost much and I can easily supply the labor necessary to make the banner.
+As much as I love their holiday banners and garlands, I would rather save my money for big-ticket Pottery Barn items such as furniture.
+When I read the catalog description of this banner I discovered that it is made of cardstock and cotton twine.
+Since neither of these supplies cost much I decided to try making the banner.

 • Free PDF pattern or Silhouette cut file

 • 2 -12 x12 sheets of glitter cardstock ($2.00 each)